WHS-Robotics-Classes/I2R_Lab_Arduino_0.0-Hello_World/README.md

 5. Test the code.
     - Connect your Arduino to your computer with the blue USB cable.
     - Select "Arduino Uno" in the first pulldown.
     - Be sure that the second pulldown shows the current USB.
-It should say something like `/dev/tty/ACM0`
+It should say something like `/dev/tty/ACM0`  If you cannot access the pulldown, you need to install the Codebender App on Chrome by clicking the link to the right.
     ![pulldowns](https://github.com/WHS-Robotics-Classes/images/blob/main/Screenshot%202021-01-20%20at%2011.25.10%20AM.png?raw=true)

     - Click the "Run on Arduino" button (Green Arrow)